 Your stay at any Sabi Sands lodge includes two daily game drives (and sometimes a bush walk): small variations occur between lodges but morning game drives start usually start about 30 minutes before sunrise (around 06H00 in summer and around 07H00 in winter).
-After the morning game drive (return to the lodge around 09H30) breakfast / brunch is being served; thereafter you may join a bush walk (subject to availability and lodge dependent).
+After the morning game drive, you return to the lodge (around 09H30) where breakfast / brunch is being served.
+Thereafter you may join a bush walk (subject to availability and lodge dependent).
 Bush walks usually take about 1 to 1.5 hours.
-Lunch is then served from 13H00 / 13H30 after which there is time to relax in the privacy of your room (or at the poolside).
-Tea and coffee (sometimes in the form of high tea) is served just before the afternoon game drive which departs between 15H00 and 16H00 (season dependent).
-Afternoon game drives continue after dark (allowing you to see nocturnal animals) and return to the lodge around 18H30 / 19H00.
+Lunch is then served from 13H00 / 13H30 after which there is time to relax in the privacy of your room (or sunbathe poolside).
+Tea and coffee (sometimes in the form of high tea) is served just before the afternoon game drive, which departs between 15H00 and 16H00 (season dependent).
+Afternoon game drives continue after dark, allowing you to see nocturnal animals, and return to the lodge around 18H30 / 19H00.
 Dinner is served afterwards.

 My signifcant other doesn't like bugs.
 Is the Sabi Sands a suitable travel destination?

-Absolutely, all lodges sweep lodge areas and rooms for bugs every day.
+Absolutely!
+All lodges sweep common areas and rooms for bugs every day.
 However, as the Sabi Sands is a wilderness area it is impossible to remove all bugs.
 Insects and bugs occur in much lower numbers in the winter months.

 Which animals will I see?

 Specific wildlife sightings can never be guaranteed when staying in a wilderness area such as the Sabi Sands.
 Therefore we can't tell you in advance whether you will be seeing lion, leopard, or any other wildlife species.
-The reserve has an excellent reputation reputation when it comes to wildlife viewing, and is world renowned for its leopard sightings.
-The Great Kruger area (including Sabi Sands) boasts all species of the Big 5 (lion, leopard, elephant, Cape buffalo and rhino) and it is not uncommon to see these during one single game drive.
+The reserve has an excellent reputation when it comes to wildlife viewing, and is world renowned for its leopard sightings.
+The Great Kruger area, including Sabi Sands, boasts all species of the Big 5 (lion, leopard, elephant, Cape buffalo and rhino) and it is not uncommon to see these during one single game drive.
 The area is home to more species of large mammals than any other wildlife area in South Africa, a total number of 147 species has been recorded.
-Also a staggering amount of bird species occurs in the are (517 species).
+Also, a staggering amount of bird species take to the air in this area (517 species).

 Do I need binoculars for a safari?

-A pair of binoculars definitely adds to the fun (increased visibility) when staying in the Sabi Sands and therefore we recommend to bring a pair.
-In most cases your ranger / guide will have a pair of binoculars available in the game drive vehicle but this is never guaranteed.
+A pair of binoculars definitely adds the fun of increased visibility when staying in the Sabi Sands, and therefore we recommend bringing a pair.
+In most cases your ranger / guide will have a pair of binoculars available in the game drive vehicle, but this is never guaranteed.

 With how many people will I be sharing the safari vehicle?

 The number of guests per game drive vehicle varies from lodge to lodge.
-The rule of thumb is that the more affordable lodges will host up to eight (sometimes nine) guests per vehicle whereas the more exlusive lodges will accommodate a maximum of six guests per vehicle.
+The rule of thumb is that the more affordable lodges will host up to eight (sometimes nine) guests per vehicle, whereas the more exclusive lodges will accommodate a maximum of six guests per vehicle.